 You will need to fill out our New Patient Forms.
 In addition to filling them out, we ask that you please bring any insurance cards you may have, so that we may properly file your claims for you.

-If you have been to see another dentist within the past 3 years, we ask that you contact them and request copies of any “current” x-rays, you may have.
-(Your previous dental provider will know what a “current x-ray” entails.)
+If you have been to see another dentist within the past 5 years, we ask that you contact them and request to have your x-rays sent to our email.
+It is email@example.com.

 We are looking forward to seeing you!
 Please contact us if you have any questions or concerns regarding your upcoming appointment.